maehr/critical-ai-literacy-in-practice/README.md

 The structure of this repository follows the [Advanced Structure for Data Analysis](https://the-turing-way.netlify.app/project-design/project-repo/project-repo-advanced.html) of _The Turing Way_ and is organized as follows:

-- `analysis/`: scripts and notebooks used to analyze the data
-- `assets/`: images, logos, etc. used in the README and other documentation
-- `build/`: scripts and notebooks used to build the data
-- `data/`: data files
-- `documentation/`: documentation for the data and the repository
-- `project-management/`: project management documents (e.g., meeting notes, project plans, etc.)
-- `src/`: source code for the data (e.g., scripts used to collect or process the data)
-- `test/`: tests for the data and source code
-- `report.md`: a report describing the analysis of the data
+- `presentation/`: Contains presentation materials.

-## Data Description
+## Presentation Description

-- This repository contains research data and analysis related to critical AI literacy in practice, focusing on lessons learned from current Digital Humanities (DH) projects.
-- The data includes case studies, analysis scripts, and documentation examining how AI literacy is implemented and practiced in real-world DH contexts.
-- All data has been collected and processed according to open research standards and best practices for reproducible research.
+- TODO

 ## Use

 These data are openly available to everyone and can be used for any research or educational purpose.
-If you use this data in your research, please cite as specified in [CITATION.cff](CITATION.cff).
+If you use this data in your research, please cite as specified in `CITATION.cff`.
 The following citation formats are also available through _Zenodo_:

 - [BibTeX](https://zenodo.org/record/17086257/export/hx)
 - [CSL](https://zenodo.org/record/17086257/export/csl)